aluxnimm/outlookcaldavsynchronizer/README.md

 - **Delete reports older than (days)** Automatically delete reports which are older than the days configured.

 You can show reports manually with the **Reports** button in the CalDav Synchronizer Ribbon.
 There you can choose from available reports (shown as profile name with timestamp of the sync run) and see informations about items synced and if there were any warnings or errors.
 You can also delete reports or add them to a zip file via the context menu.
 If the last sync run lead to any errors, a warning symbol is shown in the Ribbon or the Report window opens if configured in the general options.

+### Synchronization Status and System TrayIcon with Notifications ###

+With the **Status** button in the CalDav Synchronizer Ribbon or via doubleclick from the TrayIcon you can access the status of the active sync profiles with their last sync run shown in minutes ago and the status OK, error, or warning.
+When clicking on the profile name you get to the according sync profile settings, when clicking the status icon, you can open the according sync report.
+When a sync run has any errors or warnings you will get a notification from the CalDav Synchronizer TrayIcon.

 ## Trouble Shooting ##